zebrunner/carina/docs/automation/api.md

 }
 ```
-Also it possible to create globals interceptors.
+Also, it possible to create globals interceptors.
 Just create a file named `com.qaprosoft.carina.core.foundation.api.interceptor.ApiMethodInterceptor`
 in `/resources/META-INF/services` folder and set the path(s) of your implementation(s) into it:
 ```